Getting to the Park

 Check out Staying at the Park for information on campgrounds, campsites (some are reserved for those who come without a car), fees, the retreat center, bungalows, reservations and more.

 Click here to download the official Park Map

 Tides are of particular interest to those who like to walk and play on the beach, swim, fish, and boat.
 Click here to find out more about tides at the park.
-The park generally has two high tides and two low tides each day and the change can be as much as 15′.
-Note that tide changes are more drastic in the summer months and often swifter current accompany these tide changes.
+The park generally has two high tides and two low tides each day and the change can be as much as 15 feet.
+Note that tide changes are often accompanied by swifter currents.
 Use caution and care while near or on the water, obey all safety rules, and know your limits.